Power Automate (Flow) integration

 Example: emailing a newsletter report

-1. Sign in to your Power Automate account and click My flows, then click New > Automated from blank.
+1. Sign in to your Power Automate account, then click Create and select the Automated flow type.

 2. Under Flow name, give your flow a title.
 Under Choose your flow's trigger, enter the full or partial name of your JungleMail for Office 365 custom connector.